Tips To Set A Trailer Tongue At The Frame Center

 3. Adjustable Hitch Couplers

-Even when the trailer tongue members are set perfect, it’s pretty easy to skewank the hitch.
+Even when the trailer tongue members are set perfect, it is pretty easy to skewank the hitch.
 We recommend using methods like clamping a bar (like a piece of angle iron) to either side of the channel and using those back to the trailer frame with measurements to the center of the frame.
 Tricks to make sure the channel is straight and true.

 Image shows a product from Bulldog.
 They are not a sponsor, but we like their products.